"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Methods

-\textbf{Task 1: Feature Selection \& Ranking} To support participants in completing Task 1, the system offered the following functionalities: \begin{itemize} \item Participants could use the prototype system to explore the cases, the model, and the features used for the model training (Figure~\ref{fig: UIHomepage_Indicator}).
-They were able to investigate each case's feature values along with its ground-truth label and the AI's predicted outcome (Figure~\ref{fig: UIHomepage_Indicator} A). \item Participants could access plain-language explanations of how the model works and what protected features mean in AI fairness.
-(Figure~\ref{fig: UIHomepage_Indicator} B). \item Inspired by prior work showing that non-expert stakeholders benefit from transparency to support comprehension and fairness reasoning \cite{10.1145/3313831.3376447, doi:10.1080/10447318.2022.2067936, 10.1145/3514258}, participants could explore feature information (Figure~\ref{fig: UIHomepage_Indicator} C) through causal graphs showing feature relationships in the training and test data (generated with CausalNex \cite{10.5555/3327546.3327618}); model-based feature importance, and training data distributions.
-These elements acted as “white-box” explanations, exposing the model's inner workings and training context \cite{10.1145/3290605.3300789}.
+\textbf{Task 1: Feature Selection \& Ranking} To support participants in completing Task 1, the system offered following functionalities: \begin{itemize} \item Participants could use the prototype system to explore \rev{each case (i.e., each applicant) from the test dataset}, the model, and the features with their descriptions used for the model training (Figure~\ref{fig: UIHomepage_Indicator}).
+They were able to investigate \rev{each applicant's feature values along with their} ground-truth label and the AI's predicted outcome (Figure~\ref{fig: UIHomepage_Indicator} A). \item Participants could access plain-language explanations of how the model works and what protected features mean in AI fairness.
+(Figure~\ref{fig: UIHomepage_Indicator} B). \item Inspired by prior work showing that lay stakeholders benefit from transparency to support comprehension and fairness reasoning \cite{10.1145/3313831.3376447, doi:10.1080/10447318.2022.2067936, 10.1145/3514258}, participants could explore feature information (Figure~\ref{fig: UIHomepage_Indicator} C) through causal graphs showing feature relationships in the training and test data (generated with CausalNex \cite{10.5555/3327546.3327618}); model-based feature importance, and training data distributions.
+These elements acted as ``white-box'' explanations, exposing the model's inner workings and training context \cite{10.1145/3290605.3300789}.
 Importantly, in our settings, these visualizations were not intended to steer participants toward particular features but to situate them in context.
 We also reminded participants that such information may itself reflect biases in the dataset, model, or labels, underscoring its role as transparency rather than prescriptive guidance.
 Participants were free to use or disregard them, combining system-provided insights with their own experience. \item Participants were able to communicate their decisions by selecting the features using checkboxes and dragging them to rank them (Figure~\ref{fig: UIHomepage_Indicator} D). \end{itemize}